mgorav/data-health-service/README.md

 ![alt text](datahealth-graphdb-model.png)

 #### DataHeath
    The starting point the "Data Health Service".
-Its responsibility is to enroll data contributors which are contributing to final report/outcome.
+Its responsibility is to enroll data contributors which are contributing to final report/outcome or DQ metrices etc.
 #### Contributor
    This is responsible for capturing information affecting final report.
 An example of _**Contributor**_ is an ETL pipeline.
 #### Report